hxw/conlecterm/README.md

 Tabs can be moved by draggng them to the desired position.

-The order of the tabs is saved when close button is clicked.
+The order of the tabs is saved in the session file when close button is clicked.

 # Configuration